ctb123za/carlos.prank/index.md

 BW: In the grand scheme of things, we are not as actively involved since we operate behind the scenes as you know.
 I do remember crying just a little!
 It felt like I was there with him the whole time throughout his journey.
 More overjoyed at the fact that he managed to win the tournament.
 Yes, ever since then that nickname just stuck with me.
 One I feel that I don't deserve, I am thankful for the thought.
 Everyone around here just calls me Doc.
 Something he coulden't bring himself to do.
 I think that nickname is either reserved for someone else or he just preferred calling me RP.

 He is Cleary a showman, just fun to watch and be around, how he was able to peform on a consistant basis time after time is beyond me.
 When Nicole told me to look out for him, I had no idea how things were going to turn out.
 He has a rascal about him no doubt about that.
 It's easy to give the wrong impression sometimes.
 To win the love from the crowd, the officals is some feat.
-He loved picking his battles with the comittee.
+He loved picking his battles with the committee.
 But It's all good fun!

 **I heard Carlos Took you out to celebrate one evening, this true?**